Kandkide/cmake_moduler_project_sample/README.md

 3. We use the word "component" interchangeably with "library" in the following description.

 # minium usage
-1. Use only "components" subdirectory to create libraries.
+1. Use "components" subdirectory to create libraries.
    You can delete other subdirectories if you do not use them.
 2. copy, rename, and modify "sample_component" subdirectory for creating your library
-   * Also rename the .cpp and .hpp files to match the new directory name.
+   Also rename the .cpp and .hpp files to match the new directory name.
-3. build and install (see below)
+3. build and install (see Command Line part below)
 4. Find your package and link it in the other project's CMakeLists.txt.
    your package name: = name of root directory (default: project_template)
    your library name: = sample_component (or renamed directory name)